|Hegis Code: 5402||Admissions: 1-800-724-0833

-Veterinary Technology students must achieve a minimum grade of C in all Veterinary Technology Science (VTS), Biology (BIO), and Science (SCI) courses in order to progress in the Veterinary Technology program or to be eligible for graduation.
-Students may attempt a Veterinary Technology Science (VTS), Biology (BIO), or Science (SCI) course twice.
-If unsuccessful the second time, they may not continue in the Veterinary Technology Program.
-Withdrawal from a course with a grade below C is considered an "attempt."
+Veterinary Technology students must achieve a minimum grade of C in all required Veterinary Technology Science (VTS), Biology (BIO), Mathematics (MAT), Science (SCI) and Chemistry (CHE) courses in order to progress in the Veterinary Technology program or to be eligible for graduation.
+Students may only attempt a Veterinary Technology Science (VTS), Biology (BIO), Science (SCI) or Chemistry (CHE) course twice.
+If unsuccessful the second time, they may not continue in the Veterinary Technology program.
+Withdrawal from a course with a grade below C is considered an “attempt.”
 Students must supply their own transportation to off campus labs and learning sites.
+Revised 02/22/2017

 Click on the Course Number for the course description.

 General Biology I

 |Foundations of College Chemistry

 |VTS 111||Veterinary Medical Terminology||1|

 |VTS 159||Restraint and Handling||1|